sinedied/a11y-ai/README.md

 ```
 Usage: a11y-ai [<files>] [options]

+If no files are specified, it will scan the current directory and
+subdirectories for HTML files.

 Options:
   -f, --fix             Automatically apply fixes suggestions
   -l, --patch-diff      Use patch-like diff instead of character diff